Nana1307/Data-Health-Signals/README.md

 As a Full-Stack Developer, I contributed to both the frontend and backend development of the platform, participating in the design, implementation, testing, and deployment of several core features.

+## Engineering Highlights

+- Designed and implemented full-stack features using React and Django REST Framework.
+- Developed configurable data collection and reporting workflows.
+- Built interactive dashboards for data visualization and monitoring.
+- Designed relational database models for scalable data management.
+- Containerized the application using Docker for consistent deployment.

 ## My responsibilities included

 - Developing responsive user interfaces using React.